Making A Business Plan: Transform Business Models Through Pricing 🏉

 - What are the roles and responsibilities, goals and incentives for everyone?
 Now that we have re-thought our operating model and associated pricing and revenue models?

 What will our teams do now we have invested in a new pricing system.
 And do they have the right skills, capability and mindset to adapt to an advanced pricing platform?

 If you are making a business plan and not considering people and process, then it is very likely that you are only skimming the surface of internal pricing management.
 And or overlooking how people are actually managing and operating pricing departments on a daily basis in a business.

 Often, when businesses making a business plan; they conceive pricing as a numbers-based discipline.
 When, in reality, dominated by human interactions based on buyer-and seller dynamics.
-Similarly, within a company, a strategy and implementation is often undermined by people not systems.
+Similarly, within a company, a strategy and implementation is often undermined by people, not systems.

-Before you begin making you business plan, then, think and review the following: your sales and pricing policies and procedures, reporting relationships, compensation structures, team structures.
+Before you begin making your business plan, then, think.
+Review the following: your sales and pricing policies and procedures, reporting relationships, compensation structures, team structures.
 All these people elements need to be clearly understood to enable you to make and carry out pricing decisions.

 Without informed pricing decisions and effective internal price management, your teams and people are just guessing or taking potluck with competitive business strategies.
 This is where your competitors gain the advantage and margin erosion occurs.

 If you want to accelerate your business strategy; see if you are making a business plan that includes a thorough evaluation of your teams and management alignment.
 Is communication between teams poor?
 Does the organisational structure align with business model adaption?
 Do your teams have adequate skills and tools to pricing effectively?
 Is it becoming difficult to implement a vision of tomorrow’s enterprise.
 Because your price execution is not working according to plan?